 How long do we need to allow for photography?

 Family group photographs are the most time-consuming.
 A lot will depend on the size of your family and when these groups are done.
-I try to get them done as soon as possible after the ceremony when everyone is still all in one place.
+I often do them just after the ceremony when everyone is still all in one place.
 If you are having a church service and the photos can be done there they tend to be even quicker.
 Families tend to naturally wait for photos outside the church and everyone is available as soon as it’s their turn.
 If you are already at your reception venue people do tend to wander off, especially if there’s a bar!

 The usual family groups that I include are the bride and groom with the bride’s parents, same again but with the bride’s siblings then add in any extended family.
 Then repeat for the groom’s side.
 This takes about 20 minutes but probably only 15 if outside the church.
 If there are a few other smaller groups such as both sets of parents, siblings with partners, etc I allow another 5 minutes.
-After that, you need to allow 5 minutes for every other big group shot of more than 10 people.
+After that, you need to allow 5 minutes each for every big group shot of more than 10 people.
 If you have lots of groups of friends, or lots of extended families this can get time-consuming.
-Its totally up to you but just make sure it’s in your schedule.
+It’s totally up to you but just make sure it’s in your schedule.

 Bridal party photos with your maids and ushers tend to take about 10-20 minutes depending on the size of your party and what you are after.
-Maids and ushers are usually quite good at being organised and are willing to have fun with it.
-I will sometimes do these in two sections so 5 minutes of more formal shots at the same time as family groups then some more fun stuff later on after the wedding breakfast, time and weather permitting.
+Maids and ushers are usually quite good at being organized and are willing to have fun with it.
+I will sometimes do these in two sections so 5 minutes of more formal shots at the same time as family groups then some more fun stuff later on after the wedding breakfast, time, and weather permitting.